MarcoFernandez14/bikesharing/README.md

 There is a positive correlation between birth year and the average trip duration.
 The younger the rider, the longer the ride.

 ![Top 5 starting locations](https://github.com/MarcoFernandez14/bikesharing/blob/main/Resources/Top%205%20Starting%20Locations.png)
 The Top 5 stating locations show where the bikes are most requested.
-Most of the rides strat in Manhattan.
+Most of the rides start in Manhattan.

 ![Checkout times for users](https://github.com/MarcoFernandez14/bikesharing/blob/main/Resources/Check%20out%20times%20for%20Users.png)
 Most of the rides last less than 20 minutes.
-The tripduration mode equals to five minutes.
+The trip duration mode equals to five minutes.

 ![Checkout times by gender](https://github.com/MarcoFernandez14/bikesharing/blob/main/Resources/Check%20out%20times%20by%20Gender.png)
 No matter the gender, the checkout times mode is around 5 minutes.